Sherman Austin: Conviction

 On August 4, 2003, after entering a guilty plea under an agreement with the prosecutor, Austin was sentenced in U.S. District Court by Judge Stephen V. Wilson to 12 months in a federal jail, a $2000 fine, and three years probation, and as well as other restrictions.
 His time was served in a federal institution in Tucson, Arizona.

 Austin has claimed that he never authored the explosives information, although he freely hosted it on his webserver.
 He says he took the plea deal because of the possibility of a 20-year sentence due to a "terrorism enhancement" clause in the USA Patriot Act.

 Austin was not indicted for any alleged hacking crimes.
 However, he has acknowledged defacing the sites, saying it was necessary to get his message out.

 Release

 Austin was released one month early in July 2004 with 3 years of probation which prohibited him from having access to a computer or knowingly associating with individuals who "espouse violence for political change".

 Following his release from prison, he released a hip-hop CD, Silence is Defeat.

-In February 2006, Austin released a statement on Indymedia containing claims that the National Security Agency had installed illegal wiretaps before and during the investigation against him, and that the NSA, along with "other higher-ups in the government", arranged three separate attempts to assassinate him.
-Austin says that anonymous informants provided him with "some detail on who was serving the contracts, names, license plate numbers, etc", by anonymous informants, and that these informants also assured him that everything was being taken care of and he was being "looked out for".
+In February 2006, Austin released a statement on Indymedia containing claims that the National Security Agency had installed illegal wiretaps before and during the investigation against him.
+Several anonymous individuals also relayed information to him regarding "other higher-ups in the government" who had arranged attempts to assassinate him.
+Austin says although the information wasn't entirely confirmed, anonymous informants provided him with "some detail on who was serving the contracts, names, license plate numbers, etc", by anonymous informants, and that these informants also assured him that he was being "looked out for".